-The future of work is not only about technology and modern office layouts, it is also, and mainly, about people.
-What do you think is the purpose of implementing more and more tech in the workplace?
+The future of work is not only about technology and modern office layouts, it is also about people.
+What is the purpose of implementing more tech in the workplace?
 Why are we more focused on workspace design than before?
-The main reason is to empower workers so they can perform better by providing them with the working environment and conditions they need.
-A company creating a people-first culture increases its chances to get successful results.
-In this article, deskbird is sharing with you the benefits of an employee-centric approach and how to implement it in your business.
+The main reason is to empower workers so that they can perform better by providing them with the working environment and conditions they need.
+A company creating a people-first culture increases its chances for successful results.
+In this article, deskbird is sharing the benefits of an employee-centric approach and how to implement it in your business.

 How to define a people-first culture?

-There are very different types of workplace cultures, their choice varies according to the industry and what is the most important for the company.
-Among them, some are more focusing on people than others, like the clan culture or the adhocracy culture for example (find out more about corporate culture in one of our last articles).
-What does a people-first culture mean? 👀
+There are different types of workplace cultures which vary according to the industry and the company's core values.
+Among them, some are more focused on people than others, like clan culture or adhocracy culture for example (find out more about corporate culture in one of our last articles).
+So, what does a people-first culture mean? 👀

-It is a kind of working structure where the well-being of the workforce is one of the main priorities of a business.
-Companies that implement this type of cultural environment are especially focusing on how to improve their employees working conditions and how to empower them.
-Besides, workers are seen as the key to success.
+In this culture the workforce's well-being is one of the business' main priorities.
+Companies that implement this type of environment are focused on improving their employees working conditions and want to empower them.
+Workers are seen as the key to success.

-Many aspects are taken into account in order to understand employees’ requirements and provide them with what will enhance their well-being, their engagement as well as their productivity.
-For instance, some examples of new ways of working that you can see in a company with an employee-first culture are:
+Many aspects are taken into account to understand employees’ requirements, enhance their well-being, engagement and their productivity.
+For instance, some examples of an employee-first culture are:

-Building the culture you wish to see in your company takes time and effort.
-However, if done correctly, the positive outcomes of putting your team members first are priceless.
+Creating a positive culture takes time and effort.
+However, if done correctly, the outcomes of putting your team members first are priceless.
 This vision has a snowball effect.
-If happy employees lead to happy customers, there is a really high chance that you will also appreciate the value and the financial results of your business.
-So, let’s dig into this topic and discover the advantages of this concept.
+If happy employees lead to happy customers, there is a high chance that you will also reap the financial benefits for your business.
+So, let’s dig into this topic and discover the advantages of this approach.

 What are the 7 biggest benefits of an employee-centric approach?

-Companies that listen to their employees’ needs tend to offer them the opportunity to have a better work-life balance.
-This is mostly thanks to more work flexibility, not only hybrid work options but also flexitime opportunities.
+Companies that listen to their employees’ needs tend to have better work-life balance.
+This is mostly thanks to more flexibility, not only hybrid work options but also flexitime opportunities.
 Knowing that “72% of employees consider work-life balance to be very important when looking for a new job” (source: Ergonomic Trends), this may be an aspect you want to promote.

 2. Increase employee engagement

-People who are given the chance to enjoy a better work-life balance tend to be more grateful and engaged towards their collaborators and the company they are working for.
-The choice to focus on your employees, and therefore on increasing their engagement, is a real return on investment for any company.
+Those with better work-life balance tend to be more grateful and engaged with their collaborators and the company they are working for.
+Focus on your employees means increasing their engagement, which is a real return on investment for any company.

 3. Encourage autonomy and creativity

-When you, as an employer, decide to give more autonomy to your team members, you also decide to unlock and enhance their creativity and ability to think out of the box.
-This can be a real strength as, first, people are then more eager to take responsibility and to be more engaged.
-Second, you encourage people to think by themselves and come up with new ideas which can bring a lot of value to your business.
+When you, as an employer, decide to give more autonomy to your team members, you enhance their creativity and ability to think out of the box.
+This can be a real strength as, first, people are more eager to take responsibility and to be more engaged.
+Second, you encourage independent thinking and idea generation which can bring a lot of value to your business.

-➡️ Discover the deskbird’s latest feature: hybrid scheduling to help your employees manage their timetables!
+➡️ Discover the deskbird’s latest feature: week planning to help your employees manage their timetables!

 4. Reduce employee turnover

-Companies that are not employee-focused tend to suffer more from the Great Resignation than businesses that care and focus on their workforce.
-Employees who are happy with the organisation they work for and enjoy what they are doing have fewer reasons to leave.
+Companies that are not employee-focused tend to suffer from the Great Resignation more than businesses that care about and focus on their workforce.
+Employees who are happy with the organisation they work for and enjoy what they dü have fewer reasons to leave.

-Same as you can retain your workers by putting them first, you can also attract the most promising new talents.
+Similar to retaining your workers by putting them first, you can also attract the most promising new talent.
 Company culture is part of your corporate image.
-As much as a negative work culture can influence your recruitment process, a positive workplace culture based on people’s needs can bring you the best talents.
+As much as a negative work culture can influence your recruitment process, a positive workplace culture based on people’s needs can attract the best talent.

 6. Enhance productivity

-Every single benefit that is mentioned above is resulting in a very important aspect of any organisation: productivity.
+Every benefit is mentioned above results in increased productivity.
 Having a people-first culture improves trust, engagement, work-life balance, communication, autonomy, purpose and much more.
 A study from Oxford University proves this and found that happy workers are 13% more productive than other employees.
-A win-win-situation with a positive atmosphere!
+A win-win-situation!

 7. Improve customer centricity

-Prioritising an employee-centric approach doesn’t mean you lose the focus on your customers or partners.
-Actually, it will create better interactions, even synergies, with them as your team members are happier in addition to being more engaged in their tasks and goals.
+Prioritising an employee-centric approach doesn’t mean neglecting your customers or partners.
+Actually, it will create better interactions, even synergy, with them as your team members are happier and more engaged in their tasks and goals.
 This is the reason why Sharon Swift, CEO of Magazine, set up the easy but powerful equation “Happy employees equal happy customers”.

-How to create more employee centricity in your company?
+How improveemployee centricity in your company?
 7 steps

 As for any culture shift or improvement, you first need to observe what the current culture is in your workplace.
 In order to do so, you should base your analysis on 3 main steps.
-First, by taking the time to scan how your employees are working, look at their habits and try to detect their needs.
-Second, by including your people in the process and collecting their feedback.
-Last, by analysing data according to the results of surveys and other digital tools like your desk booking software for example.
+First, by observing how your employees are working, look at their habits and try to detect their needs.
+Second, by including them in the process and collecting their feedback.
+Last, by analysing data from surveys and other digital tools like your desk booking software for example.

 2. Set clear employee-centric policies

-The best way to ensure your cultural values and beliefs are known by your workforce is to set and share the employee-centric policies you want to see within the company.
-Like this, everybody knows what to expect, how to behave and it is easier for everybody to work within the company’s boundaries.
-It also helps develop an employee-centered mindset.
+The best way to ensure your cultural values and beliefs are understood by your workforce is to set and share the employee-centric policies you want to see within the company.
+Therefore, everybody knows what to expect, how to behave and to work within the company’s boundaries.
+It also helps develop an employee-centric mindset.
 A few examples of those guidelines are allowing flexible work, encouraging creativity or providing people with the right tools.

 3. Focus on the role of HR teams